cfengine/documentation/api/enterprise-api-examples/browsing-host-information.markdown

       ]
     }

-## Example: Looking Up Hosts By Hostname
+## Example: Looking up hosts by hostname

 Contexts, also known as classes, are powerful.
 You can use them to categorize hosts according to a rich set of tags.
 For example, each